Katerina Stewart

-Katerina Stewart (born July 17, 1997) is an American tennis player.
+Katerina Stewart (born July 17, 1997) is an American tennis and pickleball player.

 Stewart has won 13 singles and five doubles titles on the ITF Women's Circuit.
-On July 27, 2015, she reached her best singles ranking of world No. 158.
-On July 30, 2018, she peaked at No. 400 in the doubles rankings.
+She reached her best singles ranking of world No. 158 in July 2015, and peaked at No. 400 in the doubles rankings on 30 July 2018.

-She made her WTA Tour debut at the 2014 US Open, having been handed a wildcard into the doubles tournament alongside Louisa Chirico.
+Stewart made her WTA Tour debut at the 2014 US Open, with a wildcard entry into the doubles draw alongside Louisa Chirico.

 She enrolled at the West Point Preparatory School, starting the program in July 2016.

 Personal life

 She is of Argentine-Italian descent through her mother, Marina.
-Her Romanian-born father, Caesar, is the director of Next Level Tennis Academy in Coral Gables, Florida.
+Her Romanian-born father, Caesar, is the director of the Next Level Tennis Academy in Coral Gables, Florida.